James S. Wadsworth (1807-1864)

-Wadsworth was shot through the head on the second day of the Wilderness Battle.
+Wadsworth was shot through the head on the second day of the Wilderness Battle in early May 1864.
 His death drew an outpouring of grief and recrimination from Navy Secretary Gideon Welles.
 He wrote in his diary that "few nobler spirits have fallen in this war.
 He should, by good right and fair-dealing, have been at this moment Governor of New York, but the perfidy of Thurlow Weed and others defeated him.
 I have always believed that [William H.] Seward was, if not implicated, a sympathizer in that business.
 No purer or more single-minded patriot than Wadsworth has shown himself in this war.
 He left home and comforts and wealth to fight the battles of the Union."31 In New York City George Templeton Strong wrote in his own diary: "We have lost a brave and useful man, but this is just the death Wadsworth would have ordered of the destinies had they consulted him on the subject."32

 John A. Dix